XCStat99/Game-of-Life/README.md

 ## Control

-Using the side panel (highlighted in red below) the size of the ‘habitat’ and the number of generations (iterations) can be adjusted.
+Using the side panel (highlighted in red below) the size of the ‘habitat’ and the number of generations can be adjusted.
 Also adjustable is the ‘Probability of starting life’, this corresponds to p in the binomial distribution which is used for randomly assigning the starting state.